rdcoletta/genomic_prediction_svs/README.md

 ## SV dataset

-On August 9, 2019, Patrick Monnahan sent me five `.vcf` files containing structural variation calls from the software Lumpy.
-Each file is a SV call of 100 lines against one of the following reference genomes: B73, Mo17, PH207, PHB47, or W22. **This results are preliminary** and there are a lot of false-positives in there.
+Patrick Monnahan sent me five `.vcf` files containing structural variation calls from the software Lumpy.
+Each file is a SV call of 100 lines against one of the following reference genomes: B73, Mo17, PH207, PHB47, or W22.
 However, they will be useful for me to select the 7 lines I need, project the SVs from parents to RILs, and incorporate these SV data into my simulation scripts.

 The files are located at `data/SV_calls`, and I will use only the SVs called against the B73 reference genome for now.